Kids zone

 – after having children –

-One of the children wakes you up by jumping on you or hitting you in the face with a paw patrol toy (in my case a younger child).
+One of the children wakes you up by jumping on you or hitting you in the face with a Paw Patrol toy (in my case, it was the younger child).

-No time for the toilet, not time for the kitchen, except for preparing breakfast for the children.
+No time for the toilet, no time for the kitchen, except for preparing breakfast for the children.

 You’re dressed in 5 seconds.
-Where the older child still didn’t get out of bed.
+The older child is still tossing and turning in bed.

 The younger one already has socks and when I asked: “Dory, please don’t run naked“, I heard the answer: “I’m not naked, I’m wearing socks.”

-When I miraculously managed to get the two of them to breakfast, Dora was still only in socks and Patrick was still in pajamas.
+When I somehow managed to get them both down to breakfast, Dora was still wearing only socks, and Patrick was still in his pajamas.

-Patrick dresses always quick and full of energy waits at the door while Dorothy changes her leggings again.
+Patrick, who always dresses quickly and is full of energy, waits by the door while Dorothy changes into her fifth pair of leggings.

-At this time, without breakfast, a quick sip of coffee and an even quicker toilet, I’m trying to find my keys.
+At this hour, without breakfast, after a quick sip of coffee and an even quicker toilet visit, I try to find my keys.

-Patrick starts sweating and asks Dora to zip up her jacket faster, but Dory takes a long time without his and my help.
-When we offer to help her, she reacts angrily: “I can do it myself, leave me alone.”
-The same answer when we want to help her put on her shoes, leggings, hat, etc.
+Patrick starts sweating and asks Dora to zip up his jacket faster, but Dora takes forever because she wants to do everything herself, without his or my help.
+When we offer her help, she reacts angrily: “I can do it myself, leave me alone.”
+She reacts the same way when we try to help her put on her shoes, leggings, hat, etc.

-When the children are ready and it looks like we won’t be late, I’m still looking for the keys:
+When the kids are ready and it looks like we won’t be late, I’m still looking for the keys:

 “Yes, Mom.”